Home / Careers / Hammond

 FAQs

-1. Do I need to know someone to get a job in Hammond?
+1. Do I need a union card to work in Hammond?

-3. What's the biggest challenge for HVAC techs in Hammond?
+2. What's the job outlook for HVAC in Hammond?

 Data Sources: Bureau of Labor Statistics (OEWS May 2024), IN State Board, Bureau of Economic Analysis (RPP 2024), Redfin Market Data